kpogodzinski/yt_playlist_tracker/README.md

 ## Database

-The application uses a lightweight SQLite database to store user accounts, saved playlists, and video watching progress.
+The application uses a lightweight SQLite database to store user accounts, user preferences, saved playlists, and video watching progress.

 The _users_ database file is created automatically on first run.
 Each user has their own database which is created automatically upon registration.